frederic-perez/AmE-dictionary/data/dictionary.md

 __crone__ _n_ :three: A witchlike old woman.
 __cronies__ _n_ :four::hammer: _Military cronies._
 __crony__ _n_ :four: A close friend or companion.
-__cronyism__ _n_ :dart::seven: When someone hires a friend to do a job, whether or not she's the best candidate, that's cronyism.
+__cronyism__ _n_ :dart::seven: When someone hires a friend to do a job, whether or not she’s the best candidate, that’s cronyism.
 A governor appointing his inexperienced daughter to an important staff position is one example of cronyism.
 You're most likely to find the word cronyism in political discussions.
-It's not necessarily considered cronyism for a public figure to hire, promote, or appoint her friends or colleagues.
-However, if the person isn’t as qualified as other candidates but gets the job anyway, it's a clear case of cronyism.
+It’s not necessarily considered cronyism for a public figure to hire, promote, or appoint her friends or colleagues.
+However, if the person isn’t as qualified as other candidates but gets the job anyway, it’s a clear case of cronyism.
 The original meaning of cronyism was simply "friendship," from crony, Cambridge student slang for "old friend" from the Greek khronios, "long-lasting." :es: amiguismo
 __crook__ _n_ :four::hammer: (crooks) _They carried long crooks._ _The crook of her arm._
 __crooked__ _adj_ :three::hammer: _Crooked media._
 __crop-duster__ _The crop-duster attack in North by Northwest._
 __crosbar__ _n_ _soccer_
 __cross (oneself)__ :es: santiguarse
-__cross someone's mind__ _It never crossed my mind._
+__cross someone’s mind__ _It never crossed my mind._
 __cross that bridge later__ _idiom_ To deal with a problem, issue, or situation at another point in time.
 It is recommended especially when the issue is not problematic at the moment.
 __cross that bridge when one comes to it__ _idiom_ :two: To delay dealing with a problem until it happens.
 __cross word__ _No one heard her say a cross word about anyone else._
-__cross your eyes__ _There's kid stuff that makes adults kind of cross their eyes._
+__cross your eyes__ _There’s kid stuff that makes adults kind of cross their eyes._
 __cross__ _v_ _They paled and crossed themselves._
 __cross-examination__ _n_
 __cross-eyed__ _adj_ :two::hammer: _An infamous cros-eyed burglar._
 __cross-grained__ _adj_ Difficult to deal with.
 __crossbar__ _n_
 __crossbeam__ _n_
-__crossing t's__ _Crossiing our t's and dotting our i's._
+__crossing t's__ _Crossing our t’s and dotting our i's._
 __crossover__ _Crossover zone._
 __crossroad__ _At a crossroad._
 __crossroads__ _n_ :dart::three::hammer::pencil2: _He is at a significant crossroads in his career._ _We're at a crossroads._ _I’m at a crossroads._ (notice the trailing 's')